Mamuka Kurashvili

 After finishing service in the Soviet Army he began his military career in National Guard of Georgia in 1990.
 He served at various senior positions in Georgian army including Deputy Chief of the National Guard Security Group (1991–1993), Commandant of Tbilisi Military Garrison (2004–2005), Chief of Special Operation Brigade of Ministry of Defense (2005) and Commander of Georgian peacekeeping battalion in structure of the mixed peacekeeping forces in the Georgian–Ossetian conflict zone (2006–2007).

-On August 7, 2008, at the beginning of 2008 South Ossetia war Kurashvili informed his Russian counterparts about the imminent military operation before announcing to Rustavi 2 television that Georgian forces were moving to "establish constitutional order in the Ossetian region."
+On August 7, 2008, at the beginning of Russo-Georgian War, he informed his Russian counterparts about the imminent military operation before announcing to Rustavi 2 television that Georgian forces were moving to "establish constitutional order in the Ossetian region."
 He later described his comment as "not authorized by seniors" and "impulsive" and "not prepared".
 Kurashvili was reprimanded by Georgian Defense Ministry because of the statement.
 He was wounded during the war.

-On October, 28, during the hearings by Georgian parliament special commission, studying the 2008 South Ossetia war, he claimed that Russian peacekeepers positions in South Ossetia were destroyed by the Russian military, and not Georgian artillery shelling.
+On October, 28, during the hearings by Georgian parliament special commission, studying the Russo-Georgian War, he claimed that Russian peacekeepers positions in South Ossetia were destroyed by the Russian military, and not Georgian artillery shelling.

-On May 6, 2009, according to the order of the Minister of Defense of Georgia Mamuka Kurashvili was moved from position of Deputy Head of the General Inspection of Ministry of Defense to Deputy Chief of the Joint Staff of GAF.
+On May 6, 2009, according to the order of the Minister of Defense of Georgia Mamuka Kurashvili was moved from position of Deputy Head of the General Inspection of Ministry of Defense to Deputy Chief of the Joint Staff of 0GAF.

-On September 2009 to 2011 Army atashe in Ukraine

-Kurashvili has been awarded with Vakhtang Gorgasali Order (3rd Rank), Medal for Military Courage and Medal of Military Honor.
+Kurashvili served as the military attaché to Ukraine from September 2009 to 2011, and has been awarded with Vakhtang Gorgasali Order (3rd Rank), Medal for Military Courage and Medal of Military Honor.